ManuvelVictor/Learn-Android-Development-using-Kotlin/README.md

 The `build` directory is where the output of the build process is stored, such as the compiled code and the APK file.

 In summary, the `app` directory is where most of the important files in an Android project are located.
 The `AndroidManifest.xml` file, `java` directory, `res` directory, and Gradle scripts are the most essential files for creating an Android app.
 The Gradle wrapper, `gradle` directory, `.idea` directory, and `build` directory are important for the build process.

+## Activities
+An activity is a single screen that a user can interact with.
+It is defined by a Java class that extends the Activity class or one of its subclasses.
+Activities are typically used to implement different screens in an app, such as a login screen, a settings screen, or a list of items.
+Each activity has a corresponding layout file that defines the user interface for that screen.

+An activity can be started by an intent, which is a message that Android uses to communicate between different components of an app.
+For example, an intent can be used to start a new activity in response to a user action, such as clicking a button.

+## Layouts
+A layout defines the structure and appearance of user interface elements in an activity.
+It is defined in an XML file that describes the different views and how they are arranged.
+Views are the individual UI components such as buttons, text fields, images, and more.
+A layout can be thought of as a container for these views, specifying their size, position, and other attributes.

+Android provides a variety of pre-built layouts that developers can use to create their user interfaces, such as `LinearLayout`, `RelativeLayout`, and `ConstraintLayout`.
+Developers can also create their own custom layouts by extending the ViewGroup class.

+To link an activity with its layout, the activity class must call the `setContentView()` method in its `onCreate()` method, passing in the ID of the layout file as an argument.
+This tells Android to inflate the layout and display it on the screen.

 # Understanding the Activity Lifecycle in Android Development